-4 an estimation of the distribution and density of Cycas megacarpa was undertaken using spatial analysis by interpolating the density data between points using an Inverse Distance Weighted (IDW) interpolation algorithm.
+5 an estimation of the distribution and density of Cycas megacarpa was undertaken using spatial analysis by interpolating the density data between points using an Inverse Distance Weighted (IDW) interpolation algorithm.
 The IDW tool uses a method of interpolation that estimates cell values by averaging the values of the sample data points in the vicinity of each processing cell.
-The method assumes that the variable being mapped decreases in influence with distance from its sample location male.
-The ratio of identifiable females to males within these other populations is also 3:2.
-This is not an uncommon trait and reflects the fact that not all plants reproduce each year and that the level of reproductive dormancy is not currently predictable.
+The method assumes that the variable being mapped decreases in influence with distance from its sample location.
+The density of Cycas megacarpa individuals was initially completed to predict the number of Cycas megacarpa individuals that could occur within the Study Area.
+These calculations were used during initial design phases to avoid areas that were predicted to have high densities of Cycas megacarpa individuals.